 She could not decide whether there were any good enough reasons for marriage when what they already had seemed so perfect.
 So, the two sought premarital counseling to decide whether or not tying the knot will be the right decision for them.

-Thanks to counseling, they zeroed in on 10 reasons to get married that helped them make up their minds to take the plunge:
+Thanks to counseling, they zeroed in on 10 reasons to get married that helped them make up their minds about taking the plunge:

 Related Reading: 40 years of marriage, moments and mementos